Yehuda Zvi Blum

-Biography
+Background

-Yehuda Z. Blum was born in Bratislava, Czechoslovakia in 1931, and observed his bar-mitzvah in the Bergen-Belsen concentration camp.
+Yehuda Zvi Blum was born in Bratislava, Czechoslovakia on 2 October 1931, and observed his bar-mitzvah in the Bergen-Belsen concentration camp.
 He immigrated to British Mandate for Palestine in 1945.
 Blum earned his law degree from the University of London.
 His doctoral thesis, in 1961, was on Historic titles in international law.

+Blum died in September 2025, at the age of 93.

 Law career

 Blum joined the faculty of Hebrew University in 1965 and until retiring in 2001 occupied the Hersch Lauterpacht Chair in International Law there.
 He has served as a senior research scholar at the University of Michigan, and visiting professor in the law schools of the University of Texas, New York University, Tulane University, the USC Gould School of Law, and others.
 In 1968 he served as a UNESCO Fellow at the University of Sydney in Australia.
-He has written several books and published many scholarly articles on international legal problems in law journals in English, Hebrew and German.
-He is currently the law editor of the Encyclopaedia Hebraica.
+Blum authored several books and published many scholarly articles on international legal problems in law journals in English, Hebrew, and German.
+At the time of his death in 2025 he was the law editor of the Encyclopaedia Hebraica.